Hunza District: Geography

-The Hunza District is bounded on the north and east by the Kashgar Prefecture of China's Xinjiang Uyghur Autonomous Region, on the south by the Nagar District and the Shigar District, on the west by the Ghizer District, and on the north-west by the Wakhan District of Afghanistan's Badakhshan Province.
-The Hunza District represents the northernmost region of present day or previously the Indian subcontinent.
+The Hunza District largely coincides with the Hunza Valley.
+It is bounded on the north and east by the Kashgar Prefecture of China's Xinjiang Uyghur Autonomous Region, on the south by the Nagar District and the Shigar District, on the west by the Ghizer District, and on the north-west by the Wakhan District of Afghanistan's Badakhshan Province.
+It cover an area of 10,109 kilometers square.

 Hunza is home to the historic passes through the Karakoram Mountains (the Killik, Mintaka, Khunjerab, and Shimshal passes) through which trade and religion passed between Central Asia, China, and India for centuries.
 The present-day Karakoram Highway passes through the Khunjerab Pass to enter China's Xinjiang Uyghur Autonomous Region.
-Less than 3% of the district consists of alpine pastures, with over 96% of remaining area being permanently snow covered.
+Less than 3% of the district consists of alpine pastures, with over 96% of remaining area being permanently snow-covered.

 History

-Historian Ahmad Hassan Dani established that the Sakas (Scythians) used the Karakoram route to invade Taxila.
-The Sacred Rock of Hunza has petroglyphs of mounted horsemen and ibex, along with Kharoshti inscriptions that list the names of Saka and Pahlava rulers.
-The rock also contains inscriptions from the Kushan period, showing the Saka and Kushan suzerainty over the Hunza and Gilgit regions.

-Map of Moghulistan including Kashgaria about 1490 A.D.

-Hunza began to separate from the Gilgit region as a separate state around 997 A.D., but decisive separation occurred with the establishment of the Ayash ruling family in the 15th century.
-The neighbouring Nagar state also separated in the same manner, and internecine battles between the two states were endemic.
-Following the invasion of Kashmir by the Mughal nobleman Mirza Haidar Dughlat, the Mir of Hunza established diplomatic relations with Kashgaria (Yarkand Khanate).
-After Kashgaria came under Chinese control, he continued relations with Kashgaria by paying an annual tribute of gold dust to the Chinese government in Yarkand.
-In return for that token tribute, Hunza enjoyed territorial rights in the Raskam Valley and grazing rights in the Taghdumbash Pamir.